-(2) The unexpired term of a valid teaching license shall be extended one year for each year of active military service not to exceed five years.
-In calculating the unexpired term of a license for military extension purposes, an expired license year shall be any year in which a teacher has taught more than one-half of the school year.
+- (2) The unexpired term of a valid teaching license shall be extended one year for each year of active military service not to exceed five years.
+In calculating the unexpired term of a license for military extension purposes, an expired license year shall be any year in which a teacher has taught more than one-half of the school year. - (3) remains the same but is renumbered (2).